VeronicaBorti/JavaScript/README.md

 The user, upon entering the page, will display 0 as the counter value and will have two +/- buttons to change the counter value.

+## Creation

+The +/- buttons and counter value were realized by manipulating the DOM with JavaScript.

+Subsequently, the function was implemented to make the counter value add and decrease.

 ## Languages used:

 <ul>